oliverjhh/QueryGuide/README.md

 Run `npm run export` to turn the most recent journal entry into a markdown outline you can paste into docs or a Notion page.

+If your evening is mostly about taking stock, pass `--variant reflect` so the Reflection section surfaces a recap of learnings alongside your next moves.

 ## Philosophy

 Personal projects happen in spare moments.
 TrailQuery Compass follows a slow-burn cadence: draft a guide, ship a quick commit, iterate later.
 Every artifact should feel like it was drafted in an evening with limitations on time but ambition high.